FuXi-TC: A generative framework integrating deep learning and physics-based models for improved tropical cyclone forecasts: Acknowledgments

 We gratefully acknowledge the ECMWF for their efforts in producing, maintaining, and distributing the ERA5 reanalysis and ECMWF HRES datasets.
-We thank the Microsoft for providing access to the TC tracker code.
+We acknowledged the efforts of NOAA National Centers for Environmental Information in making the IBTrACS dataset available.
 We recognize the efforts of CMA for sharing the IBTrACS dataset.
 We thank support from the Computing for the Future at Fudan (CFFF), which has provided us with a high-performance computing platform.
+This work was supported by AI for Science Program, Shanghai Municipal Commission of Economy and Informatization, 2025-GZL-RGZN-BTBX-02017.